mentalisttraceur/python-ctypes-callable/README.rst

 Portability
 -----------

-This module relies on accessing the Python C API through `ctypes`, which means it will fail on import on Jython, IronPython, PyPy, MicroPython, PyPy.js, Brython, Transcrypt, and probably every other implementation besides CPython.
+This module will **fail** on ``import`` on Jython, IronPython, PyPy, MicroPython, PyPy.js, Brython, Transcrypt, and probably any other implementation besides CPython, because it relies on accessing the Python C API through ``ctypes``.

 If you're looking for something that's basically this, but won't break upon import on other Python implementations, you can use